myugan/awesome-linux-customization/README.md

 ## Menu

 - **dmenu** - A fast and lightweight dynamic menu for X.
+- **jgmenu** - Small X11 menu intended to be used with openbox and tint2.
+- **myGtkMenu** - GTK2, GTK3 standalone & lightweight menu written in C
 - **rofi** - A window switcher, application launcher and dmenu replacement

 ## Panel